- If you are under 20, you must have:

 |Advanced Management Accounting||7||15|

 You will be expected to spend about 38 hours per week (or 300 hours per study block) on your course work.
 This includes both scheduled class time and self-directed study.
 Some of these hours may be spent in a workplace gaining hands-on experience and developing important industry and business connections.

 If studying at our Dunedin Campus

-In your first year, course work will require approximately 30 hours of both directed and self-directed study per week.
+In your first year, course work will require approximately 40 hours of both directed and self-directed study per week.
+Class sizes are small, allowing for more one-on-one teaching in a supportive learning environment.
 As you progress through the qualification, directed study hours are reduced as your study becomes much more self-directed.

 Student loans and allowances are for domestic students only.
 For information about student loans and allowances please visit the Studylink website.
 It is important to apply for your student loan/allowance at the same time as you apply for this programme, due to the length of time Studylink take to process applications.
 Loan/allowance applications can be cancelled at any time if you decide to withdraw your programme application or if it is unsuccessful.